Danny Blair

 Daniel Blair (2 February 1905 – 7 March 1985) was a Scottish football player who began his senior career in North America before finishing it in England.
-He also earned eight caps with the Scottish national team.
+He also earned eight caps with the Scotland national team.

 Early career

 Although he was born in Parkhead, Scotland, Blair began with his career with junior clubs Rasharkin in 1920 and Cullybackey in 1921, while he was a student in Ireland.
 He then went on to play in Toronto, Ontario, Canada, with Davonport Albion in 1922.
 He then moved to Toronto Scottish, and Willys Overland in 1923, before signing with the Providence Clamdiggers of the American Soccer League in 1924.

 Return to the UK

 After one season, he returned to Scotland where he signed with Parkhead Juniors, shortly before moving to Clyde in April 1925.
 He spent six seasons with Clyde before transferring to Aston Villa of the Football League for £7,000 on 24 October 1931.
 Blair played 138 League and Cup games for Aston Villa.
 He played 37 times as Villa finished runners up to Arsenal in the League Championship in 1932–33 and was a member of their team that reached the 1934 FA Cup semi final, where they were heavily beaten by the eventual winner Manchester City.
 He then joined Blackpool.
 He made his debut for the Tangerines in the opening League game of the 1936–37 season, in a 2–1 victory at Leicester City on 29 August 1936.
 He went on to be an ever-present that campaign, starting in all of the club's 42 League games and two FA Cup games, as the team won promotion from Division Two.
 He remained with Blackpool until the Second World War in 1939.
 Throughout his whole career he played in 408 League matches and scored two goals, both for Clyde.